libertykmc/TelegramClicker/README.md

-# Clicker app working with TelegramAPI
+# An attempt to create a clicker that works with telegram mini applications. a framework for a future project